kobyyoshida/ELK-Server/README.md

 SSH into the control node and follow the steps below:
 - Copy the [filebeat.yml](filebeat.yml) and [metricbeat.yml](metricbeat.yml) files to /etc/ansible/roles/files/ directory.
+- Update the [filebeat.yml](filebeat.yml),[metricbeat.yml](metricbeat.yml) and  to include the IP address of the ELK Server
-- Update the _____ file to include...
+- Update the ansible.cfg file to change the remote_user value to the username for playbooks.
 - Run the playbook, and navigate to ELK Server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- To ensure the ELK Server is running, navigate to the URL that is the public IP Address of the ELK Server
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?